a25patel/data-structures/data_structures/README.md

 userName: message text
 ```

-3. Write a function called `getUserLog` that displays all of the chats by a single user
+3. Write a function called `getUserLog` that displays all of the chats by a single user, given the chatrooms to search.

 ### !end-question